From dataverse

 Skip condition: All tools present, Python SDK installed, and pandas importable (python -c "import pandas").

-Before asking the user for a URL, check what's already available:
+Before asking the user for a URL, check what's already available.

-pac auth list
+dataverse auth list

-To select from existing profiles:
+To switch between existing DV CLI profiles:

-pac auth select --name <profile-name>
+dataverse auth select --name <profile-name>

 To create a new environment (requires admin permissions):